 Having just finished up the surprisingly excellent Hancock Brook Trail a couple miles to the southeast in Waterbury proper, I drove the 8 minutes over to Plymouth and the short Whitestone Cliffs Trail.
 This section of the Mattatuck State Forest is tucked into the little corner of Plymouth just north of the Waterbury line and east of the Thomaston town line.
-(Thomaston, it should be noted, extends a finger south along the Naugatuck River.
-Check it out, bottom right – I’m sure there’s some historical wrangling that took place for Thomaston to grab the land on the eastern side of the river… And I’m sure I’ll learn about that some day.
-Some day.)

-Shortly thereafter, I hit the junction with the connector trail that takes hikers down the hill to Waterbury Road and the Naugatuck River, crosses the river and then up a hill to connect with the Jericho Trail.
+Shortly thereafter, I hit the junction with the connector trail that takes hikers down the hill to Waterbury Road and the Naugatuck River, across the river and then up a hill to connect with the Jericho Trail.
 I turned right, sticking with the Whitestone Cliffs Trail.

 I hadn’t noticed before, but the trail is – duh – named after the white cliffs (which happen to be stone) it traverses.
 These can be seen from Route 8 around Exit 37 if you’re ever in the area.
 Once the loop begins (I went with clockwise this time), it climbs up the unnamed 750 foot hill to the top of the cliffs.
 There is one 15 foot section where hands are needed.

 It’s lovely on top.
 Well, I should say, “It’s lovely on top but the viewshed is a bit littered with Route 8 and other development.”
 But that would kind of ruin it, wouldn’t it?
-Speaking of ruining thing… Once on top I was hit with an assault of patchouli.
+Speaking of ruining things… Once on top I was hit with an assault of patchouli.
 Note: I HATE patchouli.
 Not only do I simply hate the smell, it conjures of scent memories of annoying hippies in college, so it’s a double whammy.

 I stopped and listened for bongos or Fritos being crunched or the unmistakable clop-clop of Birkenstocks.
 I heard nothing.
-I didn’t want to actually find the hippies, I was trying to avoid them, wherever they were hiding up up there.
+I didn’t want to actually find the hippies, I was trying to avoid them, wherever they were hiding up there.
 There are many side trails and cool overlooks up there, some of them quite hidden away.
 Put it this way: The amount of pachouli in air was so voluminous that it masked the marijuana they were undoubtedly toking up.

 For some odd reason, the trail meanders almost all the way out to Mt.
 Tobe Road and then turns back away from it.
 I say “odd” because I think I’d have cut that corner and not gone so close to the road; if only to give one the sense they are truly in the woods a bit more.